mets/METS-primer/Chapter-3.md

 the audio file could be further qualified with BETYPE, BEGIN, EXTTYPE, and EXTENT attributes if only a portion of the associated audio file should be played in conjunction with the image.

-#### Parallel files -- attributes

-[ID (*ID/O*):]{.underline} This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-For more information on using ID attributes for internal and external linking see Chapter 4.

 #### Parallel files -- example 1